feross/simple-peer/README.md

 `err` is an `Error` object.

+## error codes

+To make debugging and logging errors easier, `Error` objects have an attached error code.
+The `err.code` will indicate the origin of the failure and `err.message` will share further details on what went wrong.

+### err.code = ERR_CREATE_OFFER

+- `ERR_CREATE_OFFER` - The failure occurred in the createOffer function
+- `ERR_CREATE_ANSWER` - The failure occurred in the createAnswer function
+- `ERR_SET_LOCAL_DESCRIPTION` - The failure occurred in the setLocalDescription function
+- `ERR_SET_REMOTE_DESCRIPTION` - The failure occurred in the setRemoteDescription function
+- `ERR_ADD_ICE_CANDIDATE` - The failure occurred in the addIceCandidate function
+- `ERR_ICE_CONNECTION_FAILURE` - There was a failure in the ice connection
+- `ERR_SIGNALING` - There was a signaling failure
+- `ERR_DATA_CHANNEL` - There was a failure establishing or sending on a data channel

 ## connecting more than 2 peers?

 The simplest way to do that is to create a full-mesh topology.
 That means that every peer